-Louisa Stein is Assistant Professor of Film and Media Culture at Middlebury College.
+Louisa Stein is Associate Professor of Film and Media Culture at Middlebury College.
 Louisa’s courses include: Gender/Sexuality/Media, Television and American Culture, Remix Culture, and Sherlock Holmes Across Media.

 Louisa is author of Millennial Fandom: Television Audiences in the Transmedia Age (University of Iowa Press, 2015).
 She is also co-editor of Sherlock and Transmedia Fandom (McFarland, 2012) and Teen Television: Programming and Fandom (McFarland, 2008).